 - The range of skills used by mediators in everyday practice (e.g. listening, acknowledging, questioning, reflecting, summarising, reframing) (C7.1, 8.3, 8.4)

 - Strategies for everyday practice – dealing with power imbalances, impasse, high conflict and emotion (C8.4, 8.5)

 - Use of constructive language (C7.1, 8.1, 9.1)

 - Developing understanding of and skills for co-mediated practice

 - Family mediation documentation (C9.1, 9.2, 9.3, 10.1, 10.2, 10.3, 10.4)

 - Working with a Professional Practice Consultant (C11.1, 11.2)

 Presentation by the trainers

-Usually with PowerPoint (which will be provided to you for adding to your folders).
+Usually with PowerPoint (which will be provided to you as part of your guided study/distance learning resources).
 Questions and discussions on the topics presented is encouraged.